The M1 wins by a nose, here's why

 By far, the biggest difference between these two devices is the operating system. macOS Big Sur is the latest in a long line of desktop operating systems from Apple.
 It’s designed to be a window-based desktop OS operated via keyboard and mouse.

 Today a modern iPad pro has no issue running two applications side-by-side on the screen with a video window floating on top of that and background operations chugging away out of sight.
-So you can absolutely be productive.
+So you can definitely be productive.
 However, it doesn’t have the free-form, “run as many apps as you dare” power of macOS.

-In the past this didn’t matter, but now an M1 MacBook can also run iPad and iPhone applications.
+In the past, this didn’t matter, but now an M1 MacBook can also run iPad and iPhone applications.
 So you have access to the iPad software library, but not the other way around.
 In short, iPadOS is awesome but if you had to pick then macOS wins easily.

 Winner: M1 MacBook

 Let’s start by making it clear that the M1 chip is a much faster processor than the A12X or A12Z you’ll find in an iPad Pro.
 If you want to zip through relatively heavy workloads then it’s going to be the M1 all day, every day.
-However, this is a tough comparison to make because the stripped down and hyper-focused iPadOS gets the most out of the already punchy CPU.
+However, this is a tough comparison to make because the stripped-down and hyper-focused iPadOS gets the most out of the already punchy CPU.

 We’ve edited similar 4K videos on both the M1 and A12X and neither of them ever exhibited any sort of performance issues.
 Subjectively they are both very fast machines and if you don’t specifically require applications that can only run on macOS, then the iPad Pro’s performance can hardly be faulted.